-Previously served in different positions at Tata Motors 1999- 2014 (as Managing Director and CEO 2005-2009 and after that as the Vice Chairman of the Board of Directors until 2014).
-Prior to that, he served as Director, Consumer Electronics at Philips India, as Director (Marketing) at LML Ltd., and as Vice President (Marketing) at Titan Watches Ltd. Current key positions of trust are Member of the Board of Hawkins Cookers Ltd and Chairman of the Advisory Board of both MedTherapy India and Akhandjyoti Eye Hospital.
+Previously served in different positions at Tata Motors 1999-2014 (as Managing Director and CEO 2005-2009 and after that as the Vice Chairman of the Board of Directors until 2014).
+Prior to that, he served as Director, Consumer Electronics at Philips India, as Director (Marketing) at LML Ltd., and as Vice President (Marketing) at Titan Watches Ltd. Current key positions of trust are Member of the Board of Hawkins Cookers Ltd (publicly listed company), Chairman of the Board of Karkinos Healthcare and Chairman of the Advisory Board of both MedTherapy India and Akhandjyoti Eye Hospital.